claudiopro/rebang/README.md

 ## Rationale

-_«Once you hold a hammer, everything looks like a nail.»_ This is a proof of concept to represent hyerarchies of shell commands as reusable components, and compose them using JSX doubles.
+_«Once you hold a hammer, everything looks like a nail.»_ This is a proof of concept to represent hierarchies of shell commands as reusable components, and compose them using JSX doubles.

 A component maps to a shell command, attributes map to flags, and content maps to stdin.
 When rendered, the inner components' output is piped to the outer component's stdin.